 But this is not going to be one of those posts.
-In fact, this may be my least popular post to date.
+In fact, it may not be everyone's cup of tea.

 But there is a large population out there forgotten.
-A population of you who, for circumstances known only to you, whose drug addiction, crime, prostitution and a host of other travesties have taken over and relationships with your kids are lost or broken.
+A population of you who, for circumstances known only to you, lost or damaged your relationships with your kids.

 But you’re still a mom.

-I know you are struggling to get back on your feet so you can fight for a chance to see your children again.
-Some of you are on your fiftieth attempt.
+You might be struggling to get back on your feet so you can fight for a chance to see your children again.
+You might be on your fiftieth attempt.

-And I want to share these words of encouragement with you and for all moms who might need it for whatever reason, in whatever moment.
+The Word of God is the encouragement I share with you and all moms who might need it for whatever reason, in whatever moment.

 28 Come to Me, all you who labor and are heavy laden, and I will give you rest.
 29 Take My yoke upon you and learn from Me, for I am gentle and lowly in heart, and you will find rest for your souls.
 30 For My yoke is easy and My burden is light.”